-This is one of my favorite times of year.
-I never grow bored of the miracle that is witnessed every time a chick breaks through the shell and comes into the world.
+This is one of my favorite times of the year.
+I never grow bored with the miracle that is witnessed every time a chick breaks through the shell and comes into the world.

 It takes approximately 21 days for a chick embryo to reach hatching age.
 By this time, the chick has completely filled the egg and has nowhere left to go but out.

 On days 19 and 20 you may see the eggs wiggling a bit, and you may hear faint peeping through the shell.

 The first stage of hatching starts with the pip.
 The pip is the initial crack of the eggshell that the chick makes with its egg tooth, a tiny hard nubbin on the end of its beak.
 This temporary appendage is designed specifically for hatching.
 The egg tooth will fall off within the first week as the chick grows.

 The pip is usually a small triangular crack in the eggshell.
 The chick will work this area until it breaks open a small hole.
 You will see the chick working at this small space.
 You may get glimpses of the beak as it nibbles and wiggles at the small hole and will hear it peeping anxiously.

 In a typical/normal hatch the chick may stay like this for quite a while an hour or two is not uncommon.